 Mark Scott, co-owner of Innovative Brick Systems in Boulder, Colo., says his company uses form liners to create natural-looking textures and patterns, but also uses them for custom graphic work.
 “We did a sound wall project in Baton Rouge, La., in which we pre-cast sections with pelicans, water lilies and other sculpted effects.”

-In Virginia Beach, Va., a 3.2-mile-long poured-in-place seawall project was finished in June 2000.
+A 3.2-mile-long poured-in-place seawall project was finish at Virginia Beach, Va., in June 2020.
 Formed into the vertical surface facing the beach are fish, sea turtles and dolphins, as well as the seals of the city and the U.S. Army Corps of Engineers.
 But the wall is more than just decorative and protective; it’s informative, too!
-According to Phill Roehrs, coastal engineer with the City of Virginia Beach, "At each street access the number of the street is imprinted, so you know where you are as you walk down the beach."
+According to Phill Roehrs, coastal engineer with the City of Virginia Beach, “At each street access the number of the street is imprinted, so you know where you are as you walk down the beach.”

 Light commercial and residential applications abound.
-Exposed foundations and ledgers, walls of buildings and homes, retaining and landscape walls, and community entrances have all been made visually appealing with decorative forms and form liners.
+Exposed foundations and ledgers, walls of buildings and homes, retaining and landscape walls, and community entrances are all more visually appealing with decorative forms and form liners.
 For durability and beauty, a tavern or winery might consider a bar made of poured concrete in a simulated river rock, wood or brick pattern to complement the interior decor.

 And don’t forget, the little decorative details that can enhance a larger project.
 Cameron Morgan, general manager of Pacific Concrete Images in Laguna Hills, Ca., which manufacturers architectural profile form liners, points to swimming pool edges, wall caps, stairs and poured concrete kitchen countertops.
-"Forms can be bundled for larger caps," he says, not unlike one would stack crown molding.
+“You can bundle forms for larger caps,” he says, not unlike one would stack crown molding.
 His company’s polyethylene form liners have even been used to construct an outdoor barbecue, complete with concrete eating bar and stools.

 A product for every project

-"Patterned aluminum forms are more expensive, but they are lightweight and durable," reports Becky Kennedy, a sales representative with Precise Forms Inc. of Kansas City, Mo.
-And depending on how well they’re maintained, "you can get 2,500 to 3,000 pours," she adds.
-The metal is stamped to create the pattern.
+“Patterned aluminum forms are more expensive, but they are lightweight and durable,” reports Becky Kennedy, a sales representative with Precise Forms Inc. of Kansas City, Mo.
+And depending on how well you maintain them, “you can get 2,500 to 3,000 pours,” she adds.
+Stamping the metal creates the pattern.
 Precise Forms offers two kinds of brick — smooth and textured — with deep mortars for extra detail, and a ribbed pattern.
-"A 3-foot wide by 8-foot tall section weighs 83 pounds.
-Ten-foot high forms are available and they can be stacked," Kennedy says.
+“A 3-foot wide by 8-foot tall section weighs 83 pounds.
+Ten-foot high forms are available and they can be stacked,” Kennedy says.